debops/debops/docs/ansible/roles/debops.dnsmasq/defaults-detailed.rst

   This parameter can be used to conditionally enable or disable interface configuration, for example when a given interface is present on a host.

+``tag``
+  Optional.
+A string that defines a "tag" for a given network which can be used to define DHCP options for that specific network.
+If not specified, the interface name will be used by default.

 ``address`` / ``addressess``
   Optional.
 List of IPv4 or IPv6 addresses in the "host/prefix" format which should be used in the interface configuration.